Browns vs. Greens: The Only Compost Ratio You Really Need

 Use a simple rule: 2 parts browns to 1 part greens (by volume).
 If it smells or gets flies, add more browns.
 If it’s dry and slow, add greens and a little water.

 Compost doesn’t need a calculator.
 You just need a reliable ratio and a quick way to “read” the pile.
-This guide keeps it simple—and links you to troubleshooting, mulching, and plant nutrition so the whole system works together.
+This guide keeps it simple—and connects that ratio to the bigger system of mulching, nutrients, and soil health so your compost actually becomes useful in the garden.

 What Counts as Browns?